AhmedGalaldev/cashu/README.md

 if you select admin role you can go to sales and configs buttons if you sales you can select sales if you back office you can select configs.

+# Note
+## Admin
+you can login as admin by (email:admin@gmail.com - password: password) from seeder.

+## Sales
+you can login as sales by (email:sales@gmail.com - password: password) from seeder.

+## Back office
+you can login as back office by (email:backoffice@gmail.com - password: password) from seeder.